GarethLockett/GAD170.2-Brief2-class-GameScripting-is-so-OOP-2019.2/README.md

 Supplied base template for Brief 2.
 Students should:
-  - Create their own prefabs.
+  - Create their own prefabs (Week 4)
-  - Work through the tasks embedded as comments in the code to complete the battle.
+  - Work through the tasks embedded as comments in the BattleLogic.cs script to complete the battle (Week 5)

-Notes:
-  - There seems to be a small bug if you send an empty string to the text output (Will FIX)